MucheruM/alx-pre_course/README.md

 0x01-git
-Dont know if this is right
+i dont know if this is right